nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/Analytics Report.md

 <img width="1000" height="600" alt="distribution_monthly_charges" src="https://github.com/user-attachments/assets/2e4eb8e3-bc02-4ca2-a4de-ed4b1ad85141" />

 - The largest bin of customers have Monthly Charges of around \$20, which should represent cheap, single line plans.
-- For other levels of Monthly Charges, there are distinct a bell shaped curves at around \$40 to \$70 of charges then another taller bell curve from around \$70 to \$120 dollars.
+- For other levels of Monthly Charges, there are distinct a bell shaped curves at around \$40-\$70 of charges then another taller bell curve from around \$70-\$120 dollars.
 - These regions can represent different customer segments based on levels of Monthly Charges that can be targeted differently.
 ---